graphql/graphql-wg/rfcs/glossary/Appendix C -- Glossary.md

 Errors are raised during the execution of an algorithm.
 Callers of the algorithm may handle errors and recover from the error.

-Note: errors can be thought as exceptions in languages that support them.
+Note: Errors can be thought as exceptions in languages that support them.

 ### (GraphQL) field error